10 Improved Marijuana Detox Tips to Help Your Recovery

 Yes, Marijuana is Addictive, and Here’s Why

 Repeated marijuana use changes your brain’s chemistry and structure.
 In response to the artificial stimulation of neurotransmitters—the phenomenon that creates the “high” users feel—your brain will reduce the amounts of neurotransmitters produced while also decreasing its sensitivity to those neurotransmitters.
 This creates a tolerance, which requires users to increase their marijuana usage, which in turn causes the brain to further reduce neurotransmitters, which further increases tolerance.
-This continuing cycle results in the individual no longer using to feel euphoric, but to simply feel well enough to accomplish daily tasks.
+This continuing cycle results in the individual no longer using to feel euphoric, but just to feel well enough to accomplish daily tasks.

 Rising Potency

-The levels of THC in marijuana have been increasing over the past few decades.
-Most confiscated marijuana in the early 90s had an average of 3.7% THC.
-By 2014, that average rose to 6.1%.
-In addition, new methods of THC extraction have produced oils that have between 50 and 80% THC.
 The higher the levels of THC you ingest, the more powerful the effects on the brain will be, and the more addictive the substance becomes.
 In addition, varying potency makes it difficult for you to regulate your dose, which could lead you straight to the emergency room.

 Marijuana Withdrawal